JamesLuRepo/ClockInOutSoftware/Document/Design/Function Design.md

 | Timesheet relationship | Generate after ClockRecords weekly             |
 | Automation             | Use Power Automate to create/update Timesheets |

 ---

-Would you like me to draw a **visual ERD (Entity Relationship Diagram)** for this model (Employee–ClockRecord–Timesheet–HolidayList) so it’s easier to visualise in Dataverse or SharePoint schema?

-For the question 3: 3.
-What happens if there’s a ClockInTime but no ClockOutTime?
-I mean that if during their working time, how can I find the record that is the record they just clocked in?
-Please explain.

-If I generate Timesheed relationship at the end of the week, should I leave the TimesheetID column empty in ClockRecord Table when I create the record?
-Does that mean that I have to add this column back at the end of the week after I get a record in Timesheet Table?
-How can I add this column back at the end of the week?

-Excellent — you’re asking **exactly the right kind of database design questions** 👍.
-Let’s break both issues carefully — the **“active clock-in record”** logic and the **Timesheet relationship update**.

----